mienaikoe/ziyu/Chapters/1-6-Chapter6.md

 ---

-My cell was dark and dusty.
-I was tempted several times to lay down on the dusty floor, but I talked myself out of it each time.
-The tiniest sounds became loud enough to startle me: a short breeze through the window outside, a beetle stumbling on a rock, even the racing thoughts in my mind made an audible buzz.
-I was prepared for Ulukoma, but not for the gnawing anxiety and guilt I felt sitting in a cell alone.
-I wondered in an almost-prayer if the Senate would believe Melna.
-If they would ridicule her for allowing her jund to break into the Senate and address everyone.
-And where was Fajro?
+The holding area was dark save for a lantern on a distant wall.
+The tiniest sounds became loud enough to startle me: a short breeze through the window outside, the family of miltas scurrying about in search of food.
+Even the racing thoughts in my mind made a cacophonous buzz.
+I was tempted several times to lie on the dusty floor, but I knew that I wouldn't be able to bathe for a long time.

+I had prepared myself for Ulukoma, but not for the gnawing anxiety of sitting in a cell alone.
+The time was strewn together like a trance or a prayer, and I wondered if this silent time was meant to break the prisoner's perception of right and wrong before they were even spoken to.
+I wondered if the Senate would believe Melna.
+If they would ridicule her for allowing her jund to break into the Senate and say such ridiculous things.
+And where was the man who helped me?
+My accomplice?
 How did he think this would work?
 He couldn't have stood there distracting them forever.

-A door opened in the next room, waking me from the droning trance of my cell.
-I heard a female voice start to talk to the watchman.
-I listened intently through the wall and I thought I heard Melna's voice, but couldn't be sure.
-They moved to the inner door which opened with a mechanical clink, and footsteps began to ring off the gray stone walls.
-I stood up to watch them by the lanterns they held to the shadow.
+A door opened in the next room, waking me from the drone of the cell.
+I heard a female voice start to talk to the watchman and I listened intently through the wall.
+It might have been Melna's voice, but I couldn't be sure.
+The voices moved to the inner door which opened with a mechanical clink, and footsteps began to ring off the gray stone walls.
+I stood up to see their faces, glowing by the lanterns they held to see me.

 "Liffa, you have a visitor," the watchman said.

 I kept looking until their faces came into view.
-It was Melna.
+It was Melna after all.

-"Melna... before you say anything I–"
+I held a hand through the only gap in the wall and I plead to her, "Melna... before you say anything I–"

-She took my hand and expressed a gentleness I hadn't expected, "Shh...
-Liffa... you did the right thing today."
+"Shh...," She took my hands and calmed me with her gentle voice, "Liffa... you did the right thing today."

 The watchman left us to return to his post.
-I stared at her, confused, but then I saw relief in her eyes; the kind you get when a secret, having no business being so, has been lifted.
+I stared at her, confused, but then I looked into her eyes.
+There was a sort of relief there: the kind you get when a great weight of anguish has been liberated from the spirit.

 She said, "When I saw you here, I was furious.
-But when you mentioned the observeratory, I realized that you must have come for a good reason, and that everything else we were talking about was not as important.
+But when you mentioned the observatory, I realized that you must have been sent by Thimlu and that everything else the senate was deliberating was irrelevant.
 I read the message to the senate and I told them I had been talking with the observers.
-Some of them believe me, some of them don't."
+Some of them believed me, but others did not."

 "Melna, you aren't..."

-"Mad?
-No. I'm just frustrated at the situation now.
-Your presence has swayed the course of the senate.
-It's become difficult to negotiate for Heiko.
-A fidelant from Tintinal accused me of keeping it a secret so we could stockpile and profit on the chaos.
-Now they want Heiko to distribute enough food for all Throngia to subsist on for 30 days."
+"Angry at you?
+No. I'm angry at the senate.
+The message has swayed its course and it's become difficult to negotiate for Heiko.
+A fidelant from Holrag accused me of keeping all of this a secret so we could stockpile and profit on the chaos.
+Now they want Heiko to distribute enough food for all of Palinan to subsist on for 20 days."

-"But we only stockpile enough for ourselves for 60 days."
+"But we only stockpile enough for ourselves for 60 days.
+And what about their own stockpiles?"

 "I know.
 But we must do this if we are to maintain our position in the senate.
 We will focus on rebuilding our grain reserves in the steppe."

+"The steppe?"
+I scoffed.
+"Melna, you can't grow anything out there it's too hot."

+"Things will begin to cool quickly.
+We can no longer grow in the same places.
+We must keep up with the obscura and move to warmer places."

-"And what if the obscura decides to disperse one day while we're stuck out there?
-We'll all be burned alive."
+"And what if the obscura decides to disperse one day while we're stuck out there?"

-"And we will have starved to death long before that if we don't."
+"We will have starved to death long before that if we don't start growing there."

-You can't let them push us around like that!"
+"No!
+You can't let them push us around like this!"

-"Liffa...
-It's not that easy."
+"It's not that easy."

-"Just tell them no!"
+"Just refuse their demand!"

-"It would risk a war at a time when none of us can afford that."
+"It would risk a war at a time when we can't afford that."

-I pounded on the bars and paced back into my cell.
+I pounded on the walls and paced back into my cell.
 Frustrated would be an understatement.

-"These are the people who protect our civilization from destroying each other?
-A bunch of people playing games with every Throngian to see what they can get?"
+"This senate...
+These are the people who protect our civilization from destroying each other?
+A bunch of angry men and women making bets with their people?"

 "Liffa...
 It's complicated."

-I paced again, my cell feeling smaller than it had before.
-I didn't let her see that I was fighting countless compulsions to rattle the bars and scream at the top of my lungs.
+I paced again.
+This cell seemed smaller than it was before.
+I didn't let her see that I was fighting countless compulsions to rattle the door and scream at the top of my lungs.
 But my mind gave up and pushed me deeper into a depressive mess.

 "So... what happens to me now?"
 I asked in a cracked voice.